sunilprajapati832/WebsitesWithAI/README.md

 # WebsitesWithAI
-Websites making practices by Chat GPT and other AI tools in python, flask, JS, CSS, html
+Websites making practices by Chat GPT and other AI tools (For making pictures) in python, flask, JS, CSS, html